-Wor-Wic's criminal justice programs are designed to provide pre-service students with the basic skills needed for entry-level positions in either law enforcement or corrections, as well as an opportunity for in-service students to further their professional development.
-Students can enroll in associate degree, certificate or letter of recognition options in law enforcement or corrections, or an associate degree option in forensic science.
+Wor-Wic's criminal justice programs are designed to provide pre-service students with the basic skills needed for entry-level positions in either law enforcement, corrections or forensic science, as well as an opportunity for in-service students to further their professional development.
+Students can enroll in associate degree, certificate or letter of recognition options in law enforcement or corrections, or associate degree or letter of recognition options in forensic science.